 Like Safari, Firefox encourages its enthusiastic developer community to create add-ons and extensions to the browser.
 And since our platform is open-source, there’s a vast selection adding a wealth of functionality.

-Also, when you sign up for a Firefox account, you get access to unique services like Pocket that integrate directly into the browser.
+Also, when you sign up for a Mozilla account, you get access to unique services like Pocket that integrate directly into the browser.
 The Pocket for Firefox button lets you save web pages and videos to Pocket in just one click, so you can read a clean, distraction-free version whenever and wherever you want — even offline.

 Firefox is also great for video and audio.
 With autoplay blocking built directly into the browser and turned on automatically, no website will ever shout or bark at you uninvited.

 Screenshots is another popular feature built right into the Firefox browser, allowing you to easily capture a picture of your screen.
 When you take a screenshot, you can choose to copy the file or choose which folder you want to find it in, instead of cluttering your desktop.